 Continue to 5 of 8 below.

 - Neuter them.
-Rampaging hormones are a huge factor in dog aggressiveness, especially towards each other.
+Rampaging hormones are a huge factor in dog aggressiveness, especially toward each other.

-- Do your part to reinforce pack order: you first, then the other humans, then the dogs, in whichever order they have established.
+- Do your part to reinforce pack order: You are first, then the other humans, then the dogs, in whichever order they have established.

 05 of 08

-Once they've sorted themselves out, you'll need to pay attention to which dog came out on top.
+Even when they aren't fighting, you'll want to pay attention to rank.
+Once they've sorted themselves out, you'll need to know which dog came out on top.
 Even if your favorite isn't the leader, you'll still need to do your part by putting the other dog first (after you and the other people in your home).
 Feed your dogs in order of rank, by setting the top dog's bowl of food down first.
 Let that one out the door first and don't quibble if the pup seems to monopolize your affections.

 06 of 08